BuildOnBeam/beam-api-clients/sdks/csharp/README.md

               // the type of token here depends on the api security specifications ApiKeyToken token = new("<your token>");
               options.AddTokens(token);

-              // optionally choose the method the tokens will be provided with, default is RateLimitProvider options.UseProvider<RateLimitProvider<ApiKeyToken>, ApiKeyToken>();

               options.ConfigureJsonOptions((jsonOptions) =>
               {